 The exact MATLAB executable to use must be specified in BICAS' config file before BICAS can be run.
 This feature is useful if the user has multiple MATLAB installations on the same machine.
-Example excerpt from BICAS config file.
+Below is an example statement from a BICAS config file.